nlesc-recruit/PowerSensor3/docs/USERGUIDE.md

 # User guide

+## Device location and permissions
+PowerSensor3 is detected as a serial device, under Linux typically as `/dev/ttyACM0`.
+By default, users need to be added to the `dialout` group to be able to access the device.

 ## Monitor power use of an existing application
 Adapting an application to use the library is not obligatory; the `psrun` utility can monitor the power use of a device during the execution of an application that does not use the library.
 Run `psrun -h` for more options
 ```